tokio-rs/website/content/tokio/tutorial/streams.md

 ## `async-stream`

-Manually implemening streams using the [`Stream`] trait can be tedious.
+Manually implementing streams using the [`Stream`] trait can be tedious.
-Unfortunatly, the Rust programming language does not yet support `async/await` syntax for defining streams.
+Unfortunately, the Rust programming language does not yet support `async/await` syntax for defining streams.
 This is in the works, but not yet ready.

 The [`async-stream`] crate is available as a temporary solution.
 This crate